systemlibrary/systemlibrary-common-framework/README.md

 ```

 ## Latest Release Notes
-- 8.4.0.4
+- 8.4.0.5
-- License: license key file compiled with Zig and G++ for WIN64, WINARM, Linux64, LinuxARM and MACARM (fix)
+- License: Preprocessor flags are not native to .NET, using no extension and cdecl call (fix)
+- IsTest now checks CI, Build and ContinousIntegration env names too (fix)

 #### Version history
 View git history of this file if interested